Apagafuegos/PasswordManager/README.md

-Password manager done in Java
+Password manager done in Java.

-!!WORK IN PROGRESS!!
+Used mysql-connector-j-8.3.0 as driver for the database.